-During the Christmas season, kids can become overwhelmed with all of the sights, sounds, and disruptions in schedules that Christmas brings.
+These 25 days of Christmas ideas are Christmas play ideas for children, and just fun holiday activities to help kids develop skills!
 Use the Christmas Play ideas below as a guide to Christmas occupational therapy activities or to promote therapy goal areas and to develop and build skills needed for function and fun!
 These 25 days of Christmas activities are ones that promote, build, and develop underlying skills such as sensory experiences, fine motor development, visual attention and visual spatial skills, bilateral coordination, and so much more.

 25 Days of Christmas Ideas